 Many places around town tend to be closed on Sunday, so we think the Ciclopaseo is one of the best things to do in Quito on a Sunday!

-9) Enjoy Quito's Green Spaces: Visit a Park
+9) Enjoy Quito's Green Spaces: Visit One of These Parks

 For such a busy South American capital city, there's a refreshing number of parks and green spaces scattered around Quito.
 One minute you may be on a busy street breathing in bus exhaust.
 But head over to one of Quito's parks and you'll be greeted by hummingbirds in the fresh air amongst a forest of trees.